 A virtual United Nations of women, members of Cocomama hail from around the globe gathering their influences from far and wide.
 Salsa, soul, R&B, Afro-Cuban and Latin jazz are among the items on the menu whenever they hit the stage creating a sound that is all at once fierce and beautiful!

-Enchanting audiences with their irresistible groove at New York City’s most popular jazz and Latin clubs including Birdland, Studio 54, the Iridium, Joe’s Pub, Club Bonafide, Fat Cat and Subrosa.
-Cocomama has also performed at the United Nations, the Brooklyn Academy of Music, Central Park, the Metropolitan Museum of Art, the New York City Marathon, The Friars Club, Cape May Jazz Festival, the New Jersey Performing Arts Center, the Spoleto Music Festival, the Michigan Womyn’s Festival and have served as cultural ambassadors for the US State Department in Central America.
+Cocomama has enchanted audiences at the United Nations, Central Park, the Brooklyn Academy of Music, the Metropolitan Museum of Art, the New York City Marathon, Joe's Pub, Studio 54, the Cape May Jazz Festival, the Montclair Jazz Festival, the Northhampton Jazz Festival, the New Jersey Performing Arts Center, the Spoleto Music Festival, the Michigan's Women’s Festival and have served as musical ambassadors for the US State Department in Latin America.